Skip to main content

 Create a lip sync video by adding audio to an image of a person.

-Length: will match audio up to 60 seconds.
+Length: Will match audio up to 300 seconds.

 To use Image Lip Sync: